Semantic Source Code Comparison

 Please keep in mind that Structure Comparison for the latest versions of C# and VB languages is supported by Code Compare only in Visual Studio 2017.
 As for the earlier versions of Visual Studio (2010-2015), Structural Comparison will work as well - but only for the language versions supported by the specific version of Visual Studio.
 In the Code Compare Standalone version, C# is supported up to and including version 7.0.
 The Structure Comparison mode can be toggled using the eponymous button on the toolbar.
 With Structure Comparison turned off, the application returns to the usual comparison mode.

-The following examples can help you better understand the advantages of Structure
+The following examples can help you understand the advantages of Structure Comparison better.

 Moved Code Elements

-The following screenshot shows comparison of two files using the usual text comparison
+The following screenshot shows comparison of two files performed with the usual text comparison algorithm:

 With Structure Comparison enabled, the tool compared the source files like this:

 The Structure Comparison algorithm recognized the C# syntax and highlighted no difference, since the code would run the same way as before.